 MD INFORMATION SESSIONS

 Open sessions for those who are interested in applying to the Michael G. DeGroote School of Medicine are held annually, in conjunction with the opening of the new admissions cycle.
-The 2014 sessions are now completed.
-They were held in July 2014 at the Hamilton Campus, Waterloo Regional Campus and Niagara Regional Campus.
+This year's sessions were held:

-All information presented at the sessions are posted on this website.
+All information presented at the sessions is posted on this website.

 LEARN MORE ABOUT THE McMASTER MD PROGRAM AND OUR CAMPUSES FROM OUR STUDENTS